amplitude/amplitude-docs/content/collections/get-started/en/autocapture.md

 ### Adjust tracked events to control event volume

-The [Browser](/docs/sdks/analytics/browser/browser-sdk-2#track-default-events), [iOS](/docs/sdks/analytics/ios/ios-swift-sdk#track-default-events), and [Android](/docs/sdks/analytics/android/android-kotlin-sdk#track-default-events) SDKs have granular control that determines which categories of default event the SDK tracks.
+The [Browser](/docs/sdks/analytics/browser/browser-sdk-2#track-default-events), [iOS](/docs/sdks/analytics/ios/ios-swift-sdk#track-default-events), and [Android](/docs/sdks/analytics/android/android-kotlin-sdk#track-default-events) SDKs have granular control that determines which categories of Autocapture events the SDK tracks.

 ### Use Autocapture as a starting point